clueless-caterpillars/state-server/README.md

 ## Description

-This is a middleware server that interfaces between the Plant Pal mobile app, the Raspberry Pi, and our AWS services.
+ExpressJS server on AWS EC2, utilizing S3 for temporary data storage.
+Employed Cognito for authentication purposes.
+Managed data storage using DynamoDB and established an API gateway to enable CRUD operations on the database.
+Orchestrated communication between the mobile app and a Raspberry Pi device through SNS and SQS.

 ## Installation